 Federal Motor Carrier Safety Administration (FMCSA), DOT.

-FMCSA announces that it has received an application from the U.S. Department of Defense (DOD) Military Surface Deployment and Distribution Command (SDDC) for a renewal of its exemption from the minimum 30-minute rest break provision of the Agency's hours-of-service (HOS) regulations for commercial motor vehicle (CMV) drivers.
-SDDC currently holds an exemption for the period October 22, 2013, through October 21, 2015.
-The exemption renewal would allow these drivers to use 30 minutes or more of attendance time to meet the HOS rest break requirements, provided they do not perform any other work during the break.
-FMCSA requests public comment on SDDC's application for renewal of the exemption.
+FMCSA announces its decision to renew the U.S. Department of Defense (DOD) Military Surface Deployment and Distribution Command's (SDDC) exemption from the minimum 30-minute rest break provision of the Agency's hours-of-service (HOS) regulations for commercial motor vehicle (CMV) drivers contracted by SDDC for special activities.
+SDDC currently holds an exemption valid through October 27, 2018.
+The exemption renewal is for five years and allows SDDC contracted-drivers to use 30 minutes or more of attendance time to meet the HOS rest break requirements, provided they do not perform any other work during the break.
+The terms and conditions of the current exemption remain in place for the five-year period.

-You may submit comments bearing the Federal Docket Management System (FDMS) Docket ID FMCSA-2013-0275 using any of the following methods:
+You may submit comments identified by Federal Docket Management System Number FMCSA-2013-0275 by any of the following methods:

 Privacy Act: In accordance with 5 U.S.C.
 553(c), DOT solicits comments from the public to better inform its rulemaking process.
 DOT posts these comments, without edit, including any personal information the commenter provides, to www.regulations.gov, as described in the system of records notice (DOT/ALL-14 FDMS), which can be reviewed at www.dot.gov/privacy.